dialoa/Lua-builder/README.md

 myvariable = require('module')
 ```

-Do not expect `myvariable` to exist after the document is built, unless
+Do not expect `myvariable` to exist after the combined file is built, unless
 the `module.lua` file sets it.
 If your imported file ends with:

 ```lua